 Interface activities from outer

-Interface activities from outer exist if the inner model either refer to outer activities in guards or relations cross the boundary between the outer and the inner model.
+Interface activities from outer exist if the inner model either refer to outer activities in guards or rules cross the boundary between the outer and the inner model.

 Interface activities from outer are not really part of the subprocess and thus cannot be executed within the subprocess.
 The only reason it is included in the subprocess is that the marking of the activity is needed within the subprocess.